 Proven and scalable sustainable legume intensification practices exist.
 They can make a positive contribution to addressing food security, without a detrimental environmental impact.
-However, the extent to which small-scale farming households can implement these new approaches is limited by many factors.
+However, the extent to which small-scale farming households can implement these new approaches is limited by many factors:

-- poor access to actionable information, especially information targeting different gender groups
+- lack of access to actionable information

-- inadequate incentives for adoption (including functioning markets)
+- inadequate incentives for adoption

-- lack of capacity to implement lack access to the necessary inputs
+- lack of capacity to implement

 - poor public/private sector policies